Best Small Diaphragm Condenser Microphones Of 2017

-Out of all the customer reviews for the P170, 90% grant it a 5 star rating.
 The one complaint to be found among users is in regard to the cable being used with the device--this mic requires a high-quality cable in order to function well.
 With that in mind, the Perception 170 Professional Instrumental Microphone is a not only of great value, but also an asset to expert-level musicians everywhere.

 2. Audio-Technica PRO 37 Small Diaphragm Condenser Microphone